![]() |

 One section in particular defined the character of the climb.

-A thin layback—around 20 feet long—formed the crux.
+A thin overhanging layback—around 20 feet long—formed the crux.
 The holds existed, but demanded athleticism .
 The feet were technical.
-The sequence was obvious in structure: commit to the layback, maintain tension, move without hesitation.
+The sequence was obvious, commit to the layback, maintain tension, move without hesitation.

 The gear below was adequate, enough to continue, not enough to remove doubt.